Nepiki/Guides/List-of-RAGuides-Featured-in-RANews.md

 The following guides have been featured in [RANews](https://news.retroachievements.org/).
+You can also find an on-site hub containing all games [here](https://retroachievements.org/game/8822).

 # 2020